 Mains water, electricity and gas.
-Private drainage system.
+Gas central heating throughout.
+Private drainage (septic tank).
 Please note that the agents have neither inspected nor tested these services.VIEWINGS